 Anne joined the Conservancy in 2008.
 Prior to that, she worked for the Society for the Protection of New Hampshire Forests.
 She first moved to New Hampshire for an AmeriCorps program, teaching environmental education and doing trail work in numerous state parks.
 After spending time on the coast of Maine and in the Hudson Valley of New York, she returned to the Granite State for a master’s degree in conservation biology at Antioch University New England.
 She received her undergraduate degree from Mount Holyoke College in environmental studies, concentrating in geology and geography.
 Anne enjoys hiking, cross-country skiing, and following old woods roads to see where they take her.
 Anne lives with her husband and two kids in Nelson.

 After a 30-year environmental (geologic and hydrogeologic) consulting career, including his own firm (Eastview Environmental), Richard is now excited to explore a parallel vocation path in land conservation.
-A former member of the Monadnock Conservancy board (two terms) and the stewardship and lands committees, he has also served on the Peterborough Conservation Commission and Water Resources Committee; he is the current chair of the Harris Center for Conservation Education board.
-A graduate of Hobart College and UNH, Richard is an avid cyclist and cross-country skier who loves exploring the remoter parts of the Monadnock region.
+A former member of the Monadnock Conservancy board (two terms) and the stewardship and lands committees, he has also served on the Peterborough Conservation Commission and Water Resources Committee.
+He is also a former chair of the Harris Center for Conservation Education board and continues to serve on their lands committee.
+A graduate of Hobart College and the University of New Hampshire, Richard is an avid cyclist and cross-country skier who loves exploring the remoter parts of the Monadnock region.
 He lives in Peterborough with his wife; they have two young adult daughters.